gaissmai/go-inet/README.md

 Some missing utility functions in the standard library for IP-addresses and IP-blocks are provided.

-IP addresses are represented as fixed arrays of 21 bytes, this ensures natural sorting (IPv4 < IPv6).

 Blocks are IP-networks or IP-ranges, e.g.

-    192.168.0.1/24              // CIDR, network
+    192.168.0.1/24              // CIDR
-    ::1/128                     // CIDR, network
+    ::1/128                     // CIDR
-    10.0.0.3-10.0.17.134        // range
+    10.0.0.3-10.0.17.134        // IP range, no CIDR
-    2001:db8::1-2001:db8::f6    // range
+    2001:db8::1-2001:db8::f6    // IP range, no CIDR

 ## go-inet/tree

-Tree is an implementation of a CIDR/Block tree for fast IP lookup with longest-prefix-match.
+Tree is an implementation of a CIDR or Block tree for fast IP lookup with longest-prefix-match.
-It is *NOT* a standard patricia-trie, this isn't possible for general blocks not represented by bitmasks.
+It is *NOT* a standard patricia-trie, this isn't possible for general blocks not represented as CIDRs.

 The tree can be visualized as: